hongshen1008/COMP2042_CW_hfyhc5/README.md

 1. New TitaniumBrick class.

 #### GameBoard class
-1. Added message font and moved the messages to upper left corner.
+1. Added message font and moved the messages to upper left corner. (line 86,175,176,177)
 2. Added Guide button in PauseMenu.
 3. Reward and penalty in promptMessage() method.